Skip to content

 76. Who is the gymnast with the most named skills?
 (Hard)

 Answer: Simone Biles, with five eponymous skills.
-Two on floor (Biles I, Biles II), one on vault (Yurchenko Double Pike, also called Biles II on vault), and one on beam.
+Two on vault, two on floor, one on beam.

-77. Where did synchronized swimming first appear at the Games?
+77. Where did synchronized swimming first appear at the Olympics?
 (Medium)

 Answer: LA 1984.

-78. How long is the open water swimming marathon at the Games?
+78. How long is the open water swimming marathon at the Olympics?
 (Medium)

 Answer: 10 km.

 Open water was added at Beijing 2008.
-The Paris 2024 race was held in the Seine after extensive water-quality testing, the river had been off-limits for swimming for over 100 years.
-Several stars reported illness afterwards.
+The Paris 2024 race was held in the Seine after extensive water-quality testing, in a river that had been closed to swimmers for about a century.

-79. What is the dimensions of a Games swimming pool?
+79. What are the dimensions of an Olympic swimming pool?
 (Medium)

-Answer: 50 metres long, 25 metres wide, 2 metres deep minimum.
-10 lanes for global events, with 8 used for the actual race plus buffer lanes.
+Answer: 50 metres long, 25 metres wide, at least 2 metres deep.
+Ten lanes are marked, with eight used for racing.

 81. Where did the first gymnastics events at the modern Games take place?
 (Medium)